valory-xyz/open-autonomy/docs/get_started.md

   ![](./images/hello_world_sequence_4.svg)

 5. A certain skill component (_Round_) receives and processes this information.
-If a $2/3$ majority of the agents voted for a certain Keeper, then this value is stored to be used in future phases of the service.
+If strictly more than $2/3$ of the agents voted for a certain Keeper, then the agent records this result persistently to be used in future phases of the service.
 After finalizing all this processing, the same skill component outputs the event that indicates the success of the expected actions at that state.
 6. The event cast in the previous step is received by the component that actually manages the service FSM (_AbciApp_).
-This component processes the event according to the transition function and moves the current state of the FSM appropriately.
+This component processes the event according to the state-transition function and moves the current state of the FSM appropriately.

   ![](./images/hello_world_sequence_5.svg)